 While most folks grow up and out of their monster mania, I only seem to love the genre more as time goes on.
 When my mind wanders, I’m usually thinking about atomic reptiles body-slamming gargantuan robots through famous landmarks.
 It’s a special kind of insanity that I want to share with the world.

-There is a small, dedicated cult following for giant monsters online, but it can be kind of an echo chamber.
-A lot of people there hate Minya, when in reality, Minya fucking rules.
-I want to get my own take on the genre out there, and really, I just love yammering about giant monster movies.
+There is a dedicated cult following for giant monsters online, but it can be kind of an echo chamber.
+A lot of people there hate Minya, when in reality, Minya frigging rules.
+I wanted to get my own take on the genre out there, and really, I just love yammering about giant monster movies.

-So I review a kaiju eiga/creature feature/giant monster movie every month.
-I give my two cents on the movie and dig up some fun factoids about the production and cultural impact of the movie while carefully sprinkling in terrible puns, pop culture stream of consciousness, and of course, only the classiest dick and fart jokes.
+So I reviewed a hunk of kaiju media monthly (or uh, attempted to make it monthly), gave my two cents on the movie and dug up some fun factoids about the production and cultural impact of the movie with a healthy helpin’ of terrible puns, pop culture stream of consciousness, artistic cussing, and of course, only the absolute finest godawful dad jokes.

-Growing up in the early 90s made it tough to be an elementary school-aged giant monster fan.
-We didn’t have cable until the mid-90s, so I missed the big craze of networks playing campy old monster movies on Saturday afternoons.
-When we did get cable, channels like Sci-Fi and TNT had just moved away from their late-night monster movie marathons.
+Growing up in the late ’80s and early ’90s made it tough to be an elementary school-aged giant monster fan.
+I missed the era of networks playing campy old monster movies on Saturday afternoons.
+When we did finally get cable, channels like Sci-Fi and TNT had just moved away from their late-night monster movie marathons.

 My first giant monster experience was probably Mr. Stay-Puft at the end of Ghostbusters.
 If not that demonic Pillsbury Doughboy doppelganger, it would have been the atomic ants of THEM!
 I did finally catch my first glimpse of Godzilla on a rare TV airing in elementary school, and there was no turning back.
 He was like a dinosaur, but better.
-He was a zillion times bigger than any normal dinosaur, a T-Rex with spikes on his back!
+He was bigger than any normal dinosaur, he had spikes on his back!
 He breathed fire!
 He was in a city kicking ass, not in a prehistoric jungle kicking dirt!